cowboy2718/FMEA/README.md

 Tony Gojanovic
 June 2018

+***

 ### Background

 This package creates a set of graphs for risk assessment and risk management.
 Specifically, severity, occurrence and detection as obtained through, for example, an FMEA exercise, are plotted.
-However, other tools may also be used to obtaing severity, occurrence and detection values.
+However, other tools may also be used to obtaing severity, occurrence and detection value.

+***

 ### R Libraries

 The libraries ggplot, ggrepel and dplyr are used with this package.

+***

 ### Disutility Index | Risk Assessment

 A **disutility graph** or **hazard graph** is a scatterplot in which the undesirability of a failure is based on failure severity and the occurrence (likelihood) of potential causes or mechanisms of that failure happening.
 In this package, random "jitter" is added to the severity and likelihood values in order to provide a more interpretable graph (severity and occurrence values are typically discrete).

+***

 ### Controls | Risk Management

 Detection ability is plotted against occurrence orlikelihood of potential causes or mechanisms of failure.
 Essentially, it depicts the state of risk management controls.
 Random "jitter" is added to the detection and likelihood values in order to provide a more interpretable graph.

+***

 ### Package Name and Location

 Package: FMEA
 GitHub:  https://github.com/cowboy2718/FMEA

+***

 ### Data Source